Jihaoyun/gem5/README.md

 ```
 FAULT0: 1 , 0 , 232 , 5 , 0 , -1
 ```
-In this example it's specified a fault labeled "FAULT0" which will stuck at 1 the 5-th bit of the tag field of the 232-th entry of the BTB.
+In this example it's specified a fault labelled "FAULT0" which will be stuck at 1 the 5-th bit of the tag field of the 232-th entry of the BTB.
 Field value can be the following:
 * 0 : tag field of the BTB
 * 1 : target field of the BTB
-* 2 : validty field ot the BTB
+* 2 : validity field of the BTB

 If the start tick is equals to 0 and the end tick is equals to -1 then the fault is permanent.

 ### View the results
-After a simulation all the stas files are saved in the folder `m5out\your_testbench`.
-In particular the generated fieles are the `GOLDEN.txt`, which reports all the statistics related to the golden run, and for each fault specified in the fault-file will be generated a file `FAULT_LABEL.txt`.
+After a simulation all the stats files are saved in the folder `m5out\your_testbench`.
+In particular the generated files are the `GOLDEN.txt`, which reports all the statistics related to the golden run, and for each fault specified in the fault-file will be generated a file `FAULT_LABEL.txt`.

-It's also generated a file containing all the BTB access of the golden run in order to understand which entris must be excited to inject faults in a effectively way.
+It's also generated a file containing all the BTB access of the golden run in order to understand which entries must be excited to inject faults in an effectively way.
 To view graphically this histogram simply execute the following command:
 `./util/btb_histogram.py m5out/btb-access-count.txt`

 ## Bus trace
 It has been added also a new functionality to gem5 in order to generate a trace file of a desired bus.
-To generate this file simply call gem5 with the the new defined debug flag **DataCommMonitor**.
+To generate this file simply call gem5 with the new defined debug flag **DataCommMonitor**.
 For example, in order to sniff the instruction cache bus of a specific testbench, execute a simulation with the following command:
 ```
 build/ARM/gem5.opt --debug-flag=DataCommMonitor configs/lapo/arm_mem_trace.py tests/test-progs/mem_set/bin/arm/mem_set.o